pantheon-systems/documentation/source/content/stop-mysql-queries.md

 ---
-title: Identify and Kill Queries with MySQL Command-Line Tool
+title: Identify and Stop Queries with MySQL Command-Line Tool
-description: Learn how to identify and kill long-running MySQL queries on your WordPress or Drupal site in a few commands.
+description: Learn how to identify and stop long-running MySQL queries on your WordPress or Drupal site in a few commands.
 categories: [troubleshoot]
 tags: [cli, database]
 reviewed: "2020-10-28"
 ---
 Long-running MySQL queries keep other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
-To kill these queries, you'll need to [access the environment's MySQL database](/mysql-access).
+To stop these queries, you'll need to [access the environment's MySQL database](/mysql-access).

 <Enablement title="Ramp up website performance" link="/docs/workshops?c=lw4">